What is a Land Appraisal and How Is Land Appraised?

-Related Reading: Learn more by reading our top 19 Q&A on commercial real estate appraisal.
+Related Reading: See our top 19 Q&A on commercial real estate appraisal.

 How is Land Appraised?

 So, how is land appraised?
 When determining land value, there are many pertinent factors that a certified land appraiser must consider.
-This information lets land buyers know if the land price is reasonable and informs them of the pros and cons of the land they’re looking to buy.
-Likewise, it can help land sellers come up with an appropriate listing price for their Ohio land for sale, as well as a list of selling points.
+This information lets land buyers know if the land price is reasonable and informs them of the pros and cons of the land they want.
+Likewise, it can help land sellers come up with an appropriate listing price for their Ohio land for sale and a list of selling points.

 What is a Vacant Land Appraisal (or Raw Land Appraisal)?